-N Loss of Frame Fouls
+M Loss of Frame Fouls

-- (1) Committing a foul in the same shot that the Eight Ball is potted.
-(Except on the Break) - (2) Potting the Eight Ball when a ball or balls of the player's own Colour are still on the table.
-(Except on the Break) - N Loss of Frame Fouls continued.....
+(1) Committing a foul in the same shot that the Eight Ball is potted.
+(Except on the Break)

+(2) Potting the Eight Ball when a ball or balls of the player's own Colour are still on the table.
+(Except on the Break)

+(3) Potting the Eight Ball and the last ball or balls of the player's own Colour in the same shot.

+(4) Deliberately striking a ball other than the Cue Ball with the tip of the cue may result from playing a normal shot.

+(5) Deliberately causing any ball or balls to be moved in a manner other than that which

+(6) Deliberately striking the Cue Ball with other than the tip of the cue.

+(7) Deliberately interfering, by word or action, so as to disrupt an opponent's play.

-- (3) Potting the Eight Ball and the last ball or balls of the player's own Colour in the same shot. - (4) Committing two Serious Fouls in the one frame. - (5) Committing a Serious Foul that disrupts the balls to such an extent that the Referee deems it impossible to replace them as close as possible to their original positions. - (6) Any deliberate attempt to prevent the opponent from potting the Eight Ball, when the opponent is on the Eight Ball, by way of a Serious Foul or other unsporting manoeuvre. - (7) If a player breeches the "Spirit of the Game" to such an extent that the frame (or match) should be awarded to the opponent.
+(8) If a player breaches the "Spirit of the Game" to such an extent that the frame (or match) should be awarded to the opponent.

-O Push Shots and Double Hits
+N Push Shots and Double Hits

-- (1) Definitions: Most shots commonly known as "Push Shots" in the game of "Snooker" are allowed in the game of Eight Ball Pool.
-Generally, any shot played with speed will not be deemed to be a Push Shot regardless of the fact that the cue tip may have come into contact with the Cue Ball more than once. - (2) Exceptions that are Standard Fouls:- - (a) When, during the playing of a shot, the tip of the cue strikes the Cue Ball twice and the referee is able to actually see each contact. - (b) When, during the playing of a shot, a player plays the cue so slowly through the Cue Ball that the cue tip remains in contact with the Cue Ball so as to be visibly pushing it along. - (c) When the Cue Ball is played into a touching Object Ball. {See (S) Touching Balls}.
+(1) Definitions: Most shots commonly known as "Push Shots" in the game of "Snooker" are allowed in the game of Eight - Ball Pool.
+Generally, any shot played with speed will not be deemed to be a Push Shot regardless of the fact that the cue tip may have come into contact with the Cue Ball more than once.

+(2) Exceptions that are Standard Fouls:-

+(a) When, during the playing of a shot, the tip of the cue strikes the Cue Ball twice and the referee is able to actually see each contact.

+(b) When, during the playing of a shot, a player plays the cue so slowly through the Cue Ball that the cue tip remains in contact with the Cue Ball so as to be visibly pushing it along.

+(c) When the Cue Ball is played into a touching Object Ball. {See (R) Touching Balls}

-P Snookers
+O Snookers

-- (1) Definition: A player is Snookered when it is impossible to play the finest cut possible on both sides of any of that player's own Colour by way of a "straight line" shot.
-Snookering an opponent is not a foul. - (2) A player cannot be Snookered by a ball of the player's own Colour.
-That is, if one of the player's own coloured group is an obstructing ball, it will be ignored for the purposes of determining a Snooker. - (3) A player cannot be Snookered on an Object Ball if the Cue Ball is touching that Object Ball. - (4) A player cannot be Snookered by the straight sections of the cushions.
-If a straight section of a cushion is preventing the finest possible cut on the side of an Object Ball, that section of cushion will be deemed not to exist for the purposes of determining a Snooker on that Object Ball. - (5) If an Object Ball is partly obscured by a curved section of a cushion (Jaw), this in itself does not constitute a Snooker.
+(1) Definition: A player is Snookered when it is impossible to play the finest cut possible on both sides of any of that player's own Colour by way of a "straight - line" shot.
+Snookering an opponent is not a foul.

+(2) A player cannot be Snookered by a ball of the player's own Colour.
+That is, if one of the player's own coloured group is an obstructing ball, it will be ignored for the purposes of determining a Snooker.

+(3) A player cannot be Snookered on an Object Ball if the Cue Ball is touching that Object Ball.

+(4) A player cannot be Snookered by the straight sections of the cushions.
+If a straight section of a cushion is preventing the finest possible cut on the side of an Object Ball, that section of cushion will be deemed not to exist for the purposes of determining a

+Snooker on that Object Ball.

+(5) If an Object Ball is partly obscured by a curved section of a cushion (Jaw), this in itself does not constitute a Snooker.

-Q Foul Snookers
+P Foul Snookers

-- (1) Definition: When an opponent plays a foul shot and this results in the incoming player being snookered, the incoming player is deemed to be Foul Snookered. - (2) If a player believes that a Foul Snooker exists, the player may ask the referee for a ruling.
+(1) Definition: When an opponent plays a foul shot and this results in the incoming player being snookered, the incoming player is deemed to be Foul Snookered.

+(2) If a player believes that a Foul Snooker exists, the player may ask the referee for a ruling.